Discover Lucca and its surroundings

 Another famous symbol of the city of Lucca is the charming Anfiteatro Square built on the ruins of the ancient Roman amphitheater.

-Of the more 250 towers and bell towers that decorated the city in medieval times just a few are still visible today: the most important include the Guinigi Tower and the Tower of the Hours.
-Like an open-sky museum, Lucca conserves many works of art.
+Of the more 250 towers and bell towers that decorated the city in medieval times just a few are still visible today: the most important ones include the Guinigi Tower and the Tower of the Hours.
+Like an open-air museum, Lucca conserves many works of art.

 Pisa is a city in Tuscany, Central Italy, on the right bank of the mouth of the River Arno on the Tyrrhenian Sea.
 It is the capital city of the Province of Pisa.
 Although Pisa is known worldwide for its leaning tower (the bell tower of the city’s cathedral).

 The city is also home of the University of Pisa, which has a history that traces back to the 12th century, the mythic Napoleonic Scuola Normale Superiore di Pisa and the Sant’Anna School of Advanced Studies as the best Superior Graduate School in Italy.